How to Texture Drywall

 If you choose to chip and sand, use a chisel blade joint knife to remove the bulk of the texture first and then use a belt or rotary sander to smooth it out as much as possible and minimize the need to fill in with mud.
 Remove sanding dust with a shopvac and wipe the surface with a damp rag or sponge.
 Prime with a flat latex paint to ensure a good bond with the new coating and then skim coated with several applications of joint compound.
 Expect to do 5 or more coats, sanding in between to build up a smooth finished ceiling.

 Popcorn texture can sometimes be removed using a wet scraping method.
 Before proceeding, check to see if your popcorn ceiling contains asbestos.
-This may be true if it was apply before 1980, at which time asbestos was banned as a building material.
+This may be true if it was apply before 1980, at which time asbestos began to be phased out as a material for manufacturing popcorn texture.
 If your ceiling contains asbestos you are prohibited in the US from hiring anyone other than a certified asbestos abatement contractor to do the job for you.
 This doesn't necessarily mean you can't do it yourself.
 You are allowed, but you must use caution if you choose the diy approach and check your local regulation for the laws concerning asbestos removal in your area.

 Have your popcorn tested by a lab to see if it contains asbestos, if it does, follow the guidelines and procedures at this link for help with removing popcorn asbestos yourself.
 You will have to block off the room involved and cover every square inch of wall and floor space with thick plastic to contain the asbestos.
 Wet scraping is the only accepted procedure for asbestos removal.
 If you are not able to wet the popcorn because it has been painted, you will not be able to remove it because any release of the asbestos by dry scraping is prohibited by government regulations.